espocrm/ext-template/README.md

 ### File watcher

-You can set up a file watcher in to automatically copy and transpile files upon saving.
+You can set up a file watcher in the IDE to automatically copy and transpile files upon saving.

 File watcher parameters for PhpStorm: